mrbruhb/offensive-attacks-practicals/README.md

-# Ethical Hacking — Assignment Portfolio
+# Ethical Hacking — Offensive Practicals

 A collection of practical cybersecurity exercises covering network-layer attacks, web application exploitation, and malware mechanics.
-All work was completed in isolated lab environments as part of a university ethical hacking course.
+All work was completed in isolated lab environments.

 ---